lenovo/powershell-redfish-lenovo/README.md

     2. Run `test-path $profile` to check whether your profile is already created
     3. If the profile is not created, type `new-item -path $profile -itemtype file -force` to create the profile
     4. You can customize the profile by launching the PowerShell ISE: `powershell_ise $profile`.
 This will open the profile ps1 file (typically named "Microsoft.PowerShell_profile.ps1")
     5. Enter the following code to the profile ps1 file.
-This will automatically import all the scripts on PowrShell startup:
+This will automatically import all the scripts on PowerShell startup:

        ```
        # directory where scripts are stored